Combination feeding: Breast and bottle feeding

 Expressing, Bottle & Breastfeeding

-The WHO and UNICEF recommend exclusive breastfeeding for the first six months of life, and before introducing formula feeds into your baby's routine, you should speak to your health visitor.
+The WHO and UNICEF recommend exclusive breastfeeding for the first six months of life, and before introducing formula feeds into your baby's routine you should speak to your health visitor for advice.

 When you first introduce a bottle: